Nani-o/ansible-role-test-template/README.md

 Template for testing roles
 ==========================

-This an Ansible project template that I use with travis to test my roles.
+This an Ansible project template that I use with [Travis CI](https://travis-ci.org/) to test my roles.
 The main idea behind this is :

   - Setting up an ansible project
   - Play my lxd role to deploy a container using ENVIRONMENT variables